Guide to Ordering DTF and UV DTF Transfers: Artwork Requirements, Production, Policies, and Artwork Expectations.

 Using professional graphics software is the most straightforward method to ensure that your artwork and gang sheets meet all the necessary requirements for a successful print.

-We advise against using Silhouette software or Canva for designing purposes:
+We advise against using Silhouette, Cricut software or Canva for designing purposes:

-• Silhouette software was designed for cutting, not designing.
+Silhouette and Cricut software was designed for cutting, not designing.

 In both cases, even high-quality designs may be compressed and lose quality during the saving or downloading process.

-2. Set Resolution to 300 dpi or higher: Photoshop and other raster-based programs use pixels to create an image.
-To maintain crispness along the edges of artwork, it's best to have as many pixels as possible.
-We recommend using a resolution of 300 dpi or higher.
+Set Resolution to 300 dpi or higher: Photoshop and other raster-based programs use pixels to create images.
+To ensure crisp, clean edges in your artwork, it's essential to use as many pixels as possible.
+We recommend setting your resolution to 300 DPI or higher and ensuring your design is appropriately sized for your project.

 Artwork Should Have Sharp Edges